Roman Catholic Parish of Great Missenden: History

-Whether you are visiting one of our churches or have recently moved to the Parish, we are delighted to welcome you and would like to tell you something about ourselves!
+Whether you are visiting our church or have recently moved to the Parish, we are delighted to welcome you and would like to tell you something about ourselves!

-Our Parish consists of two churches: The Immaculate Heart of Mary Church in Great Missenden and St Anne’s Church in Wendover (which are some five miles apart).
+Our Parish is called The Immaculate Heart of Mary Church in Great Missenden.
 Great Missenden first supported a Catholic community when Missenden Abbey was founded in 1133; this was a religious house for over 400 years until the dissolution of the monasteries in 1536.
 Since then, Mass had been celebrated in Great Missenden as early as the First World War and from 1938 was part of the parish of Princes Risborough.
 Sometimes Mass was celebrated in a room above a butcher’s shop and sometimes in private houses or the village hall!

 In 1952, Fr Berthold Matthijs, a member of the Belgian Sacred Hearts Community, who was visiting the Kent coast, met the Bishop of Northampton, Bishop Thomas Parker.
 Fr Matthijs was looking to establish a national centre for the work of the enthronement of the Sacred Heart in England and Bishop Parker needed Priests for his expanding Diocese.
 Thus in July 1954, the new Parish of Great Missenden began in “The Old Surgery” purchased by the Dutch Province of the Fathers of the Sacred Hearts Community and renamed Damien House after the order’s missionary leper Priest.
 The present Church of The Immaculate Heart of Mary was completed in 1964 and blessed by Bishop Charles Grant in July 1964.
 Over forty years later, in the June of 2007, the Church was consecrated by Bishop Peter Doyle.